thexyberguy/sec-ops/README.md

-### QA Interview
+### SEC-OPS Interview

 Hi, If you are viewing this, it is because you scaled through to the next round of the recruitment for the  Secops position at Wafi.
 Congratulations 🎉✨.

 WAFi is a fintech company,therefore, code must be thoroughly tested before deployed to production.
-As part of the QA Engineer interview process, candidates are asked to showcase their ability in both manual and automated testing.
+As part of the SEC-OPS Engineer interview process, candidates are asked to showcase their ability in both manual and automated testing.

 ## Getting Setup